gh123man/Android-UIM/README.md

  - Build UIs at runtime
  - Capture events in a global event handler
  - Support for many android UI APIs.
 (More coming soon)
- - Package views together in an event (more on this in Handling Events)
+ - Package views together in an event - more on this in [Handling Events](#handling-events)

 ##TODO
  - Add more View property support